 He explains that they would rather offer occasional citizenships according to political propaganda, or clientele expediency.
 This is what happened with Antetokounmpo.
 “He was an exception to the rule.
 Second-generation young people cannot rejoice with the success of Giannis,” Deji states.

-The law states that the acquisition of Greek citizenship for those entitled to it should be completed within a period of 18 months.
-The activist explains, however, that “Unfortunately, there are applications lagging from 2016.
-Young people remain for years without papers.
-Born in Greece, but remain migrants in their birth-country for years.”
+The law states that the acquisition of Greek citizenship for those entitled to it should be completed within a period of eighteen months.
+The activist explains, however, that “unfortunately, there are applications lagging from 2016.
+Young people remain without papers for years.
+They are born in Greece but remain migrants in their birth-country for years.”

 Hypocrisy is a Greek Word

-Deji believes that the triumphant messages many Greek public figures and politicians have sent after Antetokounmpo led the Milwaukee Bucks to the first NBA title in half a century, smack of hypocrisy.
+Deji believes that the triumphant messages many Greek public figures and politicians sent after Antetokounmpo led the Milwaukee Bucks to the first NBA title in half a century reek of hypocrisy.

 It appears that politicians are attempting to steal some of the limelight of a global icon who they originally did not appreciate.

 He recalls the example of former Prime Minister Antonis Samaras, who granted Greek nationality to Antetokounmpo.
-Samaras had opposed a 2010 law of the center-left government of George Papandreou that would have given rights — including citizenship — to second-generation migrants whose parents had come here illegally.
+Samaras had opposed a 2010 law of the center-left government of George Papandreou that would have given rights—including citizenship—to second-generation migrants whose parents had arrived to the country illegally.